mlswg/mls-architecture/draft-ietf-mls-architecture.md

 services at their disposal to establish the necessary values and credentials required for encryption and authentication.

-The Service Provider presents two abstract services that allow clients to prepare for sending and receiving messages securely:
+The Service Provider presents two abstract functionalities that allow clients to prepare for sending and receiving messages securely:

-- An Authentication Service (AS) which is responsible for maintaining user long term identities, issuing credentials which allow them to authenticate each other, and potentially allowing users to discover each other's long-term identity keys.
+- An Authentication Service (AS) functionality which is responsible for maintaining a binding between a unique identifier (identity) and the public key material (credential) used for authentication in the MLS protocol.
+This functionality must also be able to generate these credentials or validate them if they are provided by MLS clients.

-- A Delivery Service (DS) which is responsible for receiving and redistributing messages between group members.
-  In the case of group messaging, the delivery service may also be responsible for acting as a "broadcaster" where the sender sends a single message to a group which is then forwarded to each recipient in the group by the DS.
-The DS is also responsible for storing and delivering initial public key material required by clients in order to proceed with the group secret key establishment process.
+- A Delivery Service (DS) functionality which can receive and redistributing messages between group members.
+In the case of group messaging, the delivery service may also be responsible for acting as a "broadcaster" where the sender sends a single message which is then forwarded to each recipient in the group by the DS.
+The DS is also responsible for storing and delivering initial public key material required by MLS clients in order to proceed with the group secret key establishment that is part of the MLS protocol.

+For convenience, this document adopts the representation of these services being standalone servers, however the MLS protocol design is made so that it is not necessarily the case.

+It is important to note that the Authentication Service functionality can be completely abstract in the case of a Service Provider which allows MLS clients to generate, redistribute and validate their credentials themselves.

+Similarily to the AS, the Delivery Service can be completely abstract if users are able to distribute credentials and messages without relying on a central Delivery Service.
+Note, though, that the MLS protocol requires group operation messages to be processed in-order by all MLS clients.

+In some sense, a set of MLS clients which can acheive the AS and DS functionalities without relying on an external party do not need a Service Provider.

 ~~~~
       ----------------      --------------